kai687/sphinxawesome-theme/docs/how-to/options.md

 ---
+myst:
   html_meta:
     description: |
       Configure the Awesome Theme by changing an option in your Sphinx configuration file.
 ---

 (sec:configure)=